 Progenitor cells are similar to stem cells but are programmed to create specific cell types.
 These cells remain active and regenerate in some organs and tissues while becoming dormant in others.

-Studying this biological process, they identified signals that trigger the growth of new functional tissues and cells.
-Recognizing that similar progenitor cells were present but inactive in other organs, such as the cochlea within the ear, Professors Langer and Karp discovered how to adapt these natural signals using small molecules to temporarily activate progenitor cells to create a localized hearing response.
+Studying this biological process, they identified small molecules that could trigger the growth of new functional tissues and cells.
+Recognizing that similar progenitor cells were present but inactive in other organs, such as the cochlea within the ear, Professors Langer and Karp discovered how to adapt these natural signals and molecules to temporarily activate progenitor cells and create a localized healing response.

 Advantages to our approach